brokensandals/spot_check_files/README.md

 spotcheck -H PATH > out.html
 ```

-The full list of options can be seen in [here](doc/usage.txt) or by running `spotcheck --help`.
+The full list of options can be seen [here](doc/usage.txt) or by running `spotcheck --help`.

 This tool can also be used programmatically.
 The main entry point for the library is the `CheckerRunner` class in [spot_check_files.checker](src/spot_check_files/checker.py).
-You can add support for new file types by implementing the `Checker` class in that module.
+You can add support for new file types by subclassing the `Checker` class from that module.

 ## Supported file types